 Welcome to the Arizona therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Arizona cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Arizona zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Arizona zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Arizona telehealth therapists.

 Data from the United States Census Bureau indicates the state of Arizona had a population of 6.8 million people in 2015.
 According to the Bureau of Labor Statistics, approximately 43,000 residents work in community, health, or social service fields during the same year.
 Common occupations within this sector included work at residential treatment centers, correctional facilities, schools, hospitals, mental health facilities, drug and alcohol detox centers, and community centers.
 Workers in these fields earned an average salary of $42,990 each year.